Associate in Science (A.S.)

 The curriculum of FLCC's computer programs is designed to be flexible, allowing you to enroll in fundamental courses during your first semester.
 In addition, it grants you the opportunity to work with faculty advisors to determine which degree program is best suited for your career and academic goals.

 Resources and Technology: Computer resources are extensive and diverse at FLCC.
 Classrooms and computer labs are equipped with state-of-the-art personal workstations, which are connected to a local area network (LAN).
 Additionally, if you have a laptop or tablet, wireless network capabilities are provided for you.
 Full access to the internet is available throughout the campus.
 Courses on campus are taught utilizing multiple platforms such as Windows, Mac OS, and Linux.
-Computer labs are open evenings and weekends, and are also available at the FLCC Geneva Campus, Wayne County Campus, and Victor Campus Centers.
+Computer labs are open evenings and weekends, and are also available at the FLCC Geneva, Newark, and Victor Campus Centers.

 FLCC also offers computer certification and testing at the Victor Campus Center, where you can take exams for Microsoft, Cisco, CompTIA, and other technologies.

-As an information systems major, if you meet specific award criteria, you will be eligible for the Brenda S. (Brockman) Beck Memorial Scholarship.
-For information on this scholarship, contact a member of the computing sciences department or the financial aid office.
+As an Information Systems major, if you meet specific award criteria, you will be eligible for the Brenda S. (Brockman) Beck Memorial Scholarship.
+For information on this scholarship, contact the FLCC Foundation.